 Indicative programme of the study tour to Auschwitz

-Historians accompanying the Shoah Memorial supervise the group, alongside the teachers of each class.
+Historians accompanying the Shoah Memorial supervise the group, alongside teachers from each class.

-A breakfast will be served on the outbound flight and a hot meal on the inbound flight.
-Packed lunches are given to each participant for lunch.
-Provide warm clothing and walking shoes adapted to the cold weather.
+A breakfast will be served on the outbound flight and a hot meal on the return flight.
+Packed lunches are provided for each participant for the youth.
+Bring warm clothes and walking shoes suitable for extreme cold.

-In order to better understand the meaning of the visit to the Auschwitz Museum and to better assess the extent of the crime committed by the Nazis, the Shoah Memorial strongly advises participating students to take stock of their knowledge before the day’s visit.
+In order to better understand the meaning of the visit to the Auschwitz Museum and to better measure the extent of the crime committed by the Nazis, the Shoah Memorial strongly advises participating students to review their knowledge before the day of the visit.

-The Shoah Memorial website provides essential reminders and presents in a simple way the major stages of the Shoah.
-Students can thus consult:
+The website of the Shoah Memorial provides essential reminders and presents in a simple way the main stages of the Shoah.
+Students can now view:

 Legal